Don't Trip Yourself up While Buying your Home

-Don't give funds directly to your seller (usually in cases of "for sale by owner") for a "good faith" deposit.
-As a rule, your good faith deposit is yours, not the seller's until closing.
-A FSBO seller may not know that any good faith money must go toward your expenses upon closing.
-Get a lawyer or other neutral party who can hold the funds or put them in a trust account until you close.
-Should your home purchase fail, the purchase contract should indicate to whom the earnest money should go.
+Don't give money directly to your seller (generally in the case of of "for sale by owner") to be used as earnest money.
+As a rule, your good faith deposit belongs to you, not to the seller up until the sale is final.
+Your seller might not know that your good faith funds must be applied to your expenses upon closing.
+Get an attorney or other neutral person who will hang on to the funds or put them in a trust account until closing.
+Should your home purchase fail, the purchase contract should specify to whom your good faith funds should go.

 Stepping Stone Mortgage